Two Mobility Futures 0∞

 Divergent futures where humans move constantly, or not at all

-Two Mobility Futures 0∞, a new exhibition by Kent Larson and the City Science Group at the MIT Media Lab, presents a dichotomy of divergent possibilities for mobility in the future.
+Two Mobility Futures 0∞, an exhibition by Kent Larson and the City Science Group at the MIT Media Lab, presents a dichotomy of divergent possibilities for mobility in the future.
 The 2020 pandemic instantly halted most human travel while products, food, information, and experiences were delivered to each household.
 At the same time, fantastic new land, air, and space mobility modes may enable humans to move frictionlessly to wherever they desire.

 Two Mobility Futures 0∞ explores extreme versions of these futures and their impact on relationships, possessions, and urban environments.